ea1het/local_hybrid_ai/docs/installation.md

 Before mutation the executor revalidates runtime baseline, compatibility policy, target existence, immutable digest and executor eligibility.
 Required recovery, targeted deployment, READY, reconciliation, VERIFY, final runtime identity and prepared dependent-consumer checks remain part of guarded execution.
 A selection is cleared only after successful completion and `UPGRADE: PASS`.

-An administrator may use `select ... --force` only when an inventory-only component already has a deterministic mutation recipe.
-Force bypasses project qualification, not the remaining safety gates.
+An administrator may select a non-selectable component by first enabling a persistent override (`./local-ai upgrade selectable <0..7> [component] enable --yes`); this requires the component to already have a deterministic mutation recipe, and it bypasses only the selectable classification, not the remaining safety gates.
+See [selectable overrides](user-docs/selectable-overrides.md).

 On late failure the executor does not perform a destructive automatic rollback.
 It preserves explicit state/evidence and reports a recovery point where applicable so recovery remains an operator decision.